ShMonem/Snapshots-Reduction-Subspaces-for-Projective-Dynamics/test/README.test.md

+# This file is part of the animSnapBases project (https://github.com/ShMonem/animSnapBases).
+# Copyright animSnapBases developers and contributors.
+All rights reserved.
+# License: Apache-2.0

 After reproducing the data as described in the main README.md, you can test how close your bases matrices to the ones computed for the paper.
 1. Testing in ``Commandline``
     - Test the computed PCA bases